calumgrant/logical/docs/worklist.md

 A query-step can use a delta if no preceding steps rely on a recursive evaluation.
 This means that the preceding steps will be constant, and can be marked as "iteration-invariant" (as opposed to "iteration-variant" which means that the evaluation can proceed differently in different iterations.)
 An iteration-invariant query-step can use a delta, which means that it only returns results from the previous iteration.

+Remember that we need to detect if any called predicates

+## Mutually recursive predicates

+Two problems:
+- Can we still use deltas?
 Predicates can be mutually recursive.
 This means that when a recursive predicate is called recursively (in the same recursive loop), it must perform another iteration step.

+## Semi-naive evaluation
+Partial evaluation means that if a set of inputs is already bound, then there is no need to evaluate the whole predicate.
+Evaluation is limited to a set of inputs.
+The predicate is memoised so that the predicate is not recomputed for the same set of inputs.

+To implement semi-naive evaluation, each predicate has a map from bound variables (an int mask) to an `Evaluation`.
+The evaluation then proceeds in the normal way, except that the local variables are assigned before evaluation and are already bound.

+To call a semi-naive predicate, the caller uses the `Query()` method and the callee decides whether to implement semi-naive or not.

+Which predicates are semi-naive?
+All predicates are semi-naive.

+- Use square brackets for special annotations, such as: `[in]`, `[out]`
+- Syntax highlighter

+- Bug in recursion4: Rules are shared between recursive and non-recursive predicates.
+The recursive predicates have deltas on them which fail to get evaluated correctly.
+Don't know how to solve this.

 Analysis of recursion:
 Each node has the following flags: